Günther Hofmann: Meiningen and Die Oper

 Hofmann lived and worked in Meiningen until his death in 2013.
 He was engaged by the Meiningen Court Theatre as a "singer for opera and operetta".
-He has a son and a daughter, who are also professionally active in the musical ambience. - He intensively maintained the connection to Dresden to his parents as well as relatives and friends for many years by means of a GDR Trabant car and such until 2003 without the Bundesautobahn 71.
+He has a son and a daughter, who are also professionally active in the musical ambience.
+He intensively maintained the connection to Dresden to his parents as well as relatives and friends for many years by means of a GDR Trabant car and such until 2003 without the Bundesautobahn 71.

-From 1960, his activities were supplemented with "directing opera and operetta".
+From 1960 his activities were supplemented with "directing opera and operetta".
 In 1963, stagings were added.
 In 1967 he became the first Kammersänger of the Meiningen Theatre.
 From 1973 to 1993 he was director of the music theatre section of the Meiningen Theatre.
 He also appeared as a singer in symphony concerts and oratorio performances.
 He was also engaged by the Deutscher Fernsehfunk.

-Extensive guest performances by the Meiningen Theatre in the municipal theatre of Ceske Budejovice were based on his initiative; this tradition was not continued after the 1989 Peaceful Revolution.
-On the occasion of his guest performance trips to Budweis, he still learned Czech.
+Extensive guest performances by the Meiningen Theatre in the municipal theatre of České Budějovice were based on his initiative; this tradition was not continued after the 1989 Peaceful Revolution.
+On the occasion of his guest performance trips to České Budějovice, he still learned Czech.

 Hofmann's imprisonment in Georgia, at that time a constituent republic of Soviet Russia, left lasting traces on these people, which can be seen, among other things, in his final theses, his Boris role and his efforts to establish a cooperation between the Tbilisi and Meiningen opera houses.
 He writes:

 "I learned to love the country of Georgia in the 4 years because of its subtropical vegetation and I admired its old culture, which the Red Revolution had decimated and overdone with endless banners and pictures of Stalin. ...
 I have never given up the thought of seeing the Caucasus and the city of Tbilisi again.
 Unforgettable memories of the beautiful region and its people, of romantic mountain gorges, of subtropical flora and the mixture of peoples increasingly replaced the gloomy memory of imprisonment. " Consequently, in 1981 and 1984, he visited the Tbilisi Opera for the purpose of exchanging guest performances, whereupon he directed the Georgian opera Mindia by Otar Taktakishvili at the Meiningen Theatre.
 The premiere took place on 12 November 1981, an exchange did not take place.
 Regarding his "Boris" role, it was an honour for him to appear in the royal robe of Boris on loan from his hometown from the Staatstheater Dresden from the 1956 production there.